ibm-bluemix-mobile-services/bms-samples-android-hellotodo/README.md

 ### Configure the front end in the helloTodo sample

-Android Studio has a built in default Gradle wrapper that will pull Android application dependencies automatically.

-Please take a moment to check out the build.gradle file (`helloTodo/app/build.gradle`) where you'll find the Bluemix Mobile Services SDK compile dependency:
+1. Using Android Studio, open the `bms-samples-android-hellotodo` directory where the project was cloned.
+2. Run a Gradle sync (usually starts automatically) to import the required `core` SDK.
+You can view the **build.gradle** file in the following directory:

+	`helloTodo\app\build.gradle` where you'll find:

 ```Gradle
     compile group: 'com.ibm.mobilefirstplatform.clientsdk.android',